 Here are the 2012 stats and 2011 for comparison -

-Properly priced and properly presented properties are STILL selling – currently, the Jacksonville area has 7.11 months of inventory (single family housing supply), which is the lowest figure in the past two years, and the lowest figure since July 2006!
-Neptune Beach has 7.67 months of inventory as I write this post.
+Properly priced and properly presented properties are STILL selling – currently, the Jacksonville area has 10.95 months of inventory (single family housing supply), which is not the highest figure of the year.
+Neptune Beach has 11 months of inventory as I write this post.
 This is really due to the decrease in sales, and most likely nothing more than that (as in, don’t worry).

 If you are ready to list your home, call me for a comparable market analysis to see what your equity position is in your current property.

 If you or someone you know is considering a short sale, please have them contact me for a no-obligation confidential interview about their current situation and how best for them to move forward.
 I hold the Certified Distressed Property Expert, and am one of a mere 35,000 who do so – I can help salvage their credit, and their financial future.